SolarLune/tetra3d/readme.md

 - [x] -- -- Horizontal alignment
 - [ ] -- -- Vertical alignment
 - [ ] -- -- Replace style setting system with dedicated Style object, with a function to flush various style changes to batch and update the Text texture all at once?
-- [ ] -- -- Outlines
+- [x] -- -- Outlines
+- [x] -- -- Shadows
 - [ ] -- -- Gradients
 - [ ] -- -- -- Other patterns?
-- [ ] -- -- Parsing text for per-letter effects (this would probably require rendering the glyphs from a font to individual images to render; could also involve shaders)
+- [ ] -- -- Parsing text for per-letter effects (this would probably require rendering the glyphs from a font to individual images to render; could also involve shaders?)
+- [ ] -- -- -- Per-letter colors
 - [ ] -- -- -- Bold
 - [ ] -- -- -- Italics
 - [ ] -- -- -- Strikethrough